oruga-ui/oruga/README.md

     });
     ```

 - To take advantage of bundler’s tree-shaking optimisations, no components are registered globally by default.
-If you want to register a component globally, extend the your Oruga instance with the relevant component plugin.
+If you want to register a component globally, extend your Oruga instance with the relevant component plugin.
 This makes the respective component and its subcomponents, as well as any related programmatic components, globally available.

     ```js
     import { createOruga, Autocomplete, Sidebar } from "@oruga-ui/oruga-next";